Glamorgan Yeomanry: 1/1st Glamorgan Yeomanry

 By the end of August 1914 the 1/1st SWMB including the 1/1st Glamorgan Yeomanry joined the 1st Mounted Division in the Thetford area of Norfolk.
 1/1st Glamorgan Yeomanry then moved to Aylsham and in October 1915 to Cromer.
 While training in East Anglia the division at the same time formed part of the defence forces for the East Coast, and there were numerous false invasion alarms.In November 1915 the 1/1st SWMB was dismounted.

-The 1/1st SWMB embarked at Devonport on 4 March 1916, with the 1/1st Glmaorgan Yeomanry aboard the SS Arcadian, and sailed to Egypt in company with the 1/1st Welsh Border Mounted Brigade from 1st Mtd Division.
+The 1/1st SWMB embarked at Devonport on 4 March 1916, with the 1/1st Glamorgan Yeomanry aboard the SS Arcadian, and sailed to Egypt in company with the 1/1st Welsh Border Mounted Brigade from 1st Mtd Division.
 They disembarked at Alexandria on 14–15 March and on 20 March the two brigades were merged to form the 4th Dismounted Brigade.
 At first this was placed in the Suez Canal defences under 53rd (Welsh) Division, but in April it came under the command of Western Frontier Force (WFF).

 Following the Senussi campaign of 1915, the WFF was left guarding Egypt's western and southern frontier against any further incursions.
 4th Dismounted Brigade covered the Bahariya front with patrols and outposts, though any Senussi activity was further north, so the brigade saw no fighting.
 A number of officers and men of the 4th Dismounted Bde volunteered to transfer to the Imperial Camel Corps (ICC) and later a Glamorgan Yeomanry detachment joined an ICC motorised unit.